psylinux/GoogleDrive/README.md

-# Google Drive Mount
+# Google Drive Mounter

-**Google Drive Mount** is a simple shell script to mount GoogleDrive volume.
+**Google Drive Mounter** is a simple shell script to mount GoogleDrive volume.
 The advantage of this technique is that doesn't use hard disc space, once it is mounted from the cloud.

 ## Installing google-drive-ocamlfuse on Ubuntu or Linux Mint, you can use its official PPA as follows.
 ```bash